Dayr al-Qasi: British Mandate

-Israel
+The Arab-Israeli War (1948-1949) and Israel

 During the 1948 Arab-Israeli War Dayr al-Qassi was defended by the Arab Liberation Army but the village was occupied by the Israeli Army during its offensive Operation Hiram on October 30, 1948.
 At the same time, Dayr al-Qassi was bombed by the Israelis, which they claimed was "by mistake", and seven residents were killed.
 In December 1948, there was a suggestion of sending new Jewish immigrants to settle al-Bassa, Dayr al-Qassi and Tarshiha, but Aharon Zisling objected to sending militarily untrained immigrants there.

 However, in January 1949, the Cabinet voted to "encourage introducing ‘olim into all the abandoned villages in the Galilee".
 The village's residents were (again) expelled on 27 May 1949 and most migrated north into Lebanon.
 By June 1949, it was reported that the whole northern area had been "Judaised", including Tarshiha, Suhmata, Dayr al-Qassi, Tarbikha, Meirun, al-Sammu'i, Safsaf and al-Ras al-Ahmar.

 Elkosh was established in 1949, and occupies part of the village site.
 Netu'a, founded in 1966, Mattat, founded in 1979 and Abirim, founded in 1980, are also on village land.
 Netu'a is near the neighboring village of al-Mansura.

 The Palestinian historian, Walid Khalidi, described the remaining structures on the village land in 1992: "A few stone houses still are used as residences or warehouses by the inhabitants of Elqosh.
 The debris of destroyed houses is strewn over the site.
 The school building stands deserted.
 Fig and olive trees and cactuses grow on the site."
 In 2004, some of the remains of the village were removed by mechanical equipment during excavations by the Israel Antiquities Authority.

 In 2000, a book about the village history was published by Ibrahim Khalil Uthman.